 Now, though, the question arises of whether you can live comfortably on the average salary in Boston for your position.

 According to GoBankingRates, the answer to this question is no. GoBankingRates conducts a study every year that determines how much money you need to earn to live comfortably in the 50 biggest cities in the United States.
-The study assumes that the 50 – 30 – 20 budgeting system is necessary for a comfortable life, which means that 50% of your earnings go to living expenses, 30% represent disposable income, and 20% represents savings.
+The study assumes that the 50 – 30 – 20 budgeting system is necessary for a comfortable life, which means that 50% of your earnings go to living expenses, 30% represents disposable income, and 20% represents savings.
+The question then becomes: what is a good salary in Boston?

 Based on this principle, the study states that you need $88,967 per year to live comfortably in Boston.
 Considering that the average salary in Boston is a little over $71,000, the discrepancy is clear.